Blosterhxh/simple_lora/Résumés/8°) CLIP Double Ellipsoid Geometry.md

 pas pouvoir être constante elle aussi.
 Cependant lorsqu'on observe le graphe des variances des features, il apparaît que les variances sont en moyenne autour de 0.1, et que les variances plus élevées sont rares.

+## c) Ellipsoidal shell:

+Within a distribution (image or text), the authors observe that the features have different variances.
+They therefore conclude that the shell with radius root of tr(C) is ellipsoidal and not spherical.
+Here, I am not sure how they arrive at this conclusion, but here is a justification that I found.
+First, we define what it means to be on an ellipsoidal shell: it is when the set of points has an approximately constant Malahanodis norm.
+At first glance, we might think that this is not the case for us, because the Euclidean distance is approximately constant at root(tr(C)) and the Malahanodis transformation to recalculate a Euclidean distance will stretch/reduce certain coordinates, so it should not be able to be constant as well.
+However, when we look at the graph of feature variances, we see that the variances average around 0.1, and that higher variances are rare.

 ![ellipse11.PNG](ellipse11.PNG)